Renewal Management

 5 Reasons You Need SaaS Vendor Management

-According to Zylo customer data, there is an average of one software subscription renewal every business day in the enterprise.
+According to Zylo data, the average organization experiences 247 SaaS subscription renewals each year, or one per every business day.
 The shift to the Cloud is leading to subscriptions being purchased by more and different departments.
 Unfortunately, the ease of purchase makes it harder than ever for the enterprise to successfully manage the growing number of subscriptions and providers.

-By 2024, about 20% IT spending will be on software, equating to more than $1B in spend.
+By 2024, software spending will make up 21.6% of total IT spending, according to Gartner.
+From a dollar perspective, that equates to more than $1.2B in spend.
 These trends are creating a number of common challenges in the enterprise.

 1. Lack of Visibility for All Technology Purchases